 Staff B: Small orange juice, coming up!

-Lastly, there are some important variations of "thank you” that are widely known about and still prevalent in their unique ways.
+There are some important variations of "thank you” that are widely known about and still prevalent in their unique ways.

 Thank you (as always).